abstractfactory/openmetadata-mk1/doc/index.rst

 Welcome to the Open Metadata documentation
 ===========================================

 Hello.
-I'm a *simple*, cross-platform, hierarchical `metadata <http://en.wikipedia.org/wiki/Metadata>`_ API for storing and accessing various `formats <http://en.wikipedia.org/wiki/File_format>`_ via quite a few `protocols <http://en.wikipedia.org/wiki/Communications_protocol>`_ of any size and complexity you could think to throw at me.
+I'm a *simple*, cross-platform, hierarchical `metadata <http://en.wikipedia.org/wiki/Metadata>`_ API for storing and accessing various `formats <http://en.wikipedia.org/wiki/File_format>`_ via quite a few `protocols <http://en.wikipedia.org/wiki/Communications_protocol>`_ of any size and complexity via the file-system.
 Oh, I'm also open source and `available on GitHub <https://github.com/mottosso/openmetadata>`_ under the `MIT license <http://opensource.org/licenses/MIT>`_.

 I'm part of a `larger whole <http://pipi.io>`_.
 Here are some links.